codejones-hub/plutus/doc/tutorials/contract-testing.rst

 Introducing contract models
 ---------------------------

-We test contracts using a *model* of the contract state; the first job to be done is thus defining that model.
+We test contracts using a *model* of the system, which includes the state(s) of all the agents involved--the on-chain state, the off-chain state on your computer, the off-chain state on anyone else's computer--everything relevant to the contract(s) under test.
+The first job to be done is thus defining that model.
 To do so, we import the contract modelling library

 .. literalinclude:: GameModel.hs